Contents

 • seed7 - primitive type selection (bool, char, int, float, double, etc. - for the reflection system)

-• seed8 - type info flags (const, volatile, restrict, anonymous, incomplete, …)
+• seed8 - type qualifier flags (const, volatile, restrict, anonymous, incomplete, …)

 • seed9 - C code generation flags (indentation style, comment format)